In this section

 • Mr. R Beggs

-• Miss J McCracken
+• Mrs J McCracken

 The A Level pupils study Sport and Fitness in the Active Leisure Industry, as provided by CCEA.
 This course promotes the development of fitness through providing pupils with the knowledge to devise a training programme for their peers and to monitor their progress and development.
 The course is 60% coursework and 40% theory.
 The A2 class is 9 in number and is a mixed class and the AS class has 24 pupils